 Breast Augmentation is a great fit for a large number of individuals and this is why it is one of the top procedures performed at Snodgrass and Robinson Plastic Surgery.
-We perform over 200 breast augmentation surgeries a year, which makes us one of the leaders in Breast Implants in the state of Georgia.
-Women choose breast augmentation for a variety of reasons, to enhance the size and shape of their breasts, to balance out uneven breasts, or to correct a deficit in breast size after weight loss or pregnancy.
+We have now performed over 6,000 breast augmentation surgeries in the Atlanta area, which makes us one of the leaders in Breast Implants in the state of Georgia.
+Women choose breast augmentation surgery and implants for a variety of reasons, to enhance the size and shape of their breasts, to balance out uneven breasts, or to correct a deficit in breast size after weight loss or pregnancy.

 Women who experience moderate sagging, which can occur after pregnancy or weight loss, may also choose to have a mini lift as well as breast implants to enhance their results.
 This procedure is intended to give larger, shapelier breasts, encouraging a better self-image.
-After this procedure woman gain confidence with a shapelier appearance, the feeling of looking more feminine, as well as feeling as though their body is more proportional.
+After our Atlanta breast augmentation surgery, women gain confidence with a shapelier appearance, the feeling of looking more feminine, as well as feeling as though their body is more proportional.
 It opens up a world of possibilities.

 See What Our Patients Are Saying:

 Would Breast Augmentation Be Right For Me?